Avik-Das-567/Logistic-Regression-with-NumPy-and-Python/README.md

 import seaborn as sns
 import pandas as pd
 ```
-Visualization style and plotting configuration are also defined.
+Visualization styles and plotting configurations are also defined.

 ### 2. Loading and Exploring the Dataset
 The dataset is loaded using Pandas.